michaelharms6010/zecpages/README.md

 https://faucet.zecpages.com

 Minimal React app with just enough node backend to middleman cors for the browser.
-I think this is the only part of the Zecpages stack that does full on Zcash rpc.
+I think this is the only part of the Zecpages stack that does fullnode Zcashd rpc.

 Faucet code: https://github.com/michaelharms6010/zcash-faucet